 Do I Need Planning Permission?

-To help us decide if your householder development proposal requires planning permission please download and complete our Informal Determination Form (PDF) (Word).
-If your development proposal is for a commercial development (non-domestic) please download and complete our Non-Domestic Enquiry Form (PDF) (Word).
-Answer as many of the questions as required.
-A sketch should be provided on the rear of the form, if necessary.
+To help us decide if your householder development proposal requires planning permission please download and complete our Domestic Development Enquiry Form (PDF) (Word) .
+If your development proposal is for a commercial development (non-domestic) please download and complete our Development Enquiry form (PDF) (Word).
+Answer as many of the questions as required, where relevant, please provide a sketch of the proposed development.
 If possible please provide photographs of the site as well.

 Return completed forms via email to email@example.com or post to Development Management, Environmental Services, The Moray Council, High Street, Elgin, IV30 1BX.

-Once we have received your form, we will acknowledge it and inform you of the Planning Officer dealing with your enquiry.
+Once we have received your form and fee, we will acknowledge it and inform you of the Planning Officer dealing with your enquiry.
 If you have any queries throughout the process, these should be directed to your Planning Officer.

-Once your Planning Officer has determined if planning permission is or is not required, you will receive a written response.
+Once your Planning Officer has determined whether or not planning permission is or is not required, you will receive a written response.
 In most instances, this response will be issued within 28 days of receipt, however on some occasions more information may be required which may delay the response time.